Get to market faster with our team of experts, your first PPC feed set up is always free

 In the example below, the conditions are created to only include products which page_title does not contain "gift card" and Category does not equal to "Gift Card".
 If you want to create the same rule, then your conditions will be different depending on your product data.

 - An unfiltered feed includes all products from your product catalog unless you manually exclude them on the product validation page

 When we compile your feed, each rule is executed and products that do not meet the rule conditions are removed from the feed

-You can manually exclude or include individual skus that are affected by filters using the options in the table on the Products page
+You can manually exclude or include individual SKUs using the buttons in the table on the Products page

-You may also filter products at the product catalog import level using import filters (requires Ultimate plan)
+You may also filter products at the import level using Import Filters (requires an add-on fee to the monthly subscription fee, not available on the Lite plan)

 Each channel categorizes products differently.
 Most channels require you to send your products pre-categorized to their taxonomy, like Google Shopping.
 However, there are a few channels that do not require categories in the feed like Walmart.

 We've loaded channel categories into each feed template.
 There are two ways to categorize products in your feed: mapping and rules.